cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/JUCE/SimpleGain.md

 }
 ```
 ### Plugin Parameters
-Parameters are how plug-in hosts control plug-ins.
-They are exposed as part of the plug-in format's interface - i.e., you need to specify the parameters in order to specify the plug-in:
+Parameters are how plugin hosts control plug-ins.
+They are exposed as part of the plugin format's interface - i.e., you need to specify the parameters in order to specify the plugin:
 ```
 MyPlugin (parameter1, parameter2, parameter3);
 ```
-Parameters can be changed via the plug-in's GUI - you can define the above plug-in in your code, and then have the user through the GUI (say, through some dials) setting up the values for `parameter1`, `parameter2` and `parameter3`.
+Parameters can be changed via the plugin's GUI - you can define the above plugin in your code, and then have the user through the GUI (say, through some dials) setting up the values for `parameter1`, `parameter2` and `parameter3`.

 In JUCE, parameters are held or wrapped inside the `AudioProcessorParameter` class.
 This class contains methods for getting and setting the parameter values and properties.
 Then it can be added to and managed by the AudioProcessor.
 Some basic types are:
 * `AudioParameterFloat`